smhigley/11ty-site/writing/activedescendant.md

 - @-mentions inside a chat input.
 This usually involves a floating listbox or menu anchored to your text insertion cursor.
 Focus remains in the chat input to enable continued typing, and `aria-activedescendant` makes the popup accessible.
 The entire pattern is very similar to a combobox, but without the combobox role.
 - Any floating suggestions in a document canvas editing experience (not sure what to call this exactly).
 Think Google Docs, Word Online, website creation canvases, etc. You might have something like a spelling or grammar suggestions popup appear without pulling the user's focus away from where they currently are in the document.

-Generally the theme is to consider `aria-activedescendant` in any use case where you need to some sort of immediately relevant supplemental actions related to current user text input.
+Generally the theme is to consider `aria-activedescendant` in any use case where you need to present some immediately relevant supplemental actions related to user input.

 ## Where to use aria-activedescendant